Please call 020 7353 6802 or complete the form below:

 Alexis is a Public Law practitioner specialising in Immigration and Asylum Law.
 He has been consistently ranked as a leading junior in the Legal 500 where he is described as follows:

+‘He is very personable and much liked by clients.
+His ability to draft grounds very quickly is impressive and they have always been of a high quality, getting straight to the core of the issue.’
+(2024 ed.)
 ‘He is an expert in his field, he is thorough, and he has great rapport with clients, which leads to successful outcomes.’
 (2023 ed.)
 “Alexis is very knowable in respect of EU law, with extensive experience in deportation cases of EU citizens.
 His particular strength is his ability to begin working on cases from the very onset to ensure cases are prepare for the final hearing, providing ongoing guidance and advice tailored to the individual case.”
 (2022 ed.); “A competent, confident, and dauntless advocate who always sets the pace for the arguments, leads the way, and thinks outside the box in critical moments.”
 (2021 ed.);“He is a no-nonsense advocate and very effective as well.”
 (2020 ed.); and “His unassuming character belies his great strength and exceptional intellect in fighting your case.”(2019 ed.).

 Alexis has appeared in leading cases which have developed public law principles and practice.
 For example, in relation to principles of procedural fairness at common law Alexis was instructed by direct access arrangement before the Court of Appeal (Civil Division) in the case of Balajigari v SSHD EWCA Civ 673.
 His multidisciplinary academic background in understanding and securing human rights is brought to bear on many of his cases which intersect various branches of the law, for example, the deportation case of SSHD v KE (Nigeria) EWCA Civ 1382, involved a cross-over of immigration, mental health and criminal law.
 Alexis is an experienced advocate on behalf of disadvantaged and vulnerable clients in a variety of forums.
 His cases have lead to guidance being given by the Senior Courts, on important procedural matters such as in relation to urgent interim relief applications before the Court of Appeal in MD (Afghanistan) v SSHD EWCA Civ 194 in addition to significant points of statutory interpretation in R (Mahmood) v UT(IAC) and Anor EWCA civ 717